John Hunter Nemechek: 2021–2022: Kyle Busch Motorsports

 In November 2020, after parting ways with Front Row Motorsports in the Cup Series, Nemechek signed with Kyle Busch Motorsports for the 2021 Truck Series season.
 During the 2021 season, he scored wins at Las Vegas, Richmond, Charlotte, Texas, and Pocono.
 Aside from clinching the regular season championship, Nemechek finished the season with a career-best third in the points standings.

 In 2022, Nemechek won at Darlington and Kansas and finished fifth in the points standings.

-2023: Part-time
+2023, 2026: Part-time

 Nemechek drove two races for Tricon Garage in 2023, finishing 31st at Las Vegas and third at Atlanta.

+In 2026, he drove Halmar Friesen Racing's No. 62 at Daytona and Atlanta.
+He led the final corner of Daytona but had to settle for fifth.
+He drove the No. 5 for Tricon at New Hampshire.

 NASCAR Xfinity Series

 2018: Chip Ganassi Racing

 For the 2018 season, Nemechek joined Chip Ganassi Racing to drive the No. 42 NASCAR Xfinity Series car on a part-time basis.
 In his debut at Atlanta, he finished fourth, despite being in an early wreck involving Elliott Sadler and Cole Custer.
 Nemechek won at Kansas and finished thirteenth in the points standings.